Explore Courses

 32. What is the difference between Clicks and Sessions in Google Analytics reports?

 The clicks column indicates how many times your listings were clicked by users and session indicates the number of unique sessions initiated by users.
 There are many reasons why these don’t match.
-Primary reasons are:
+The primary reasons are:

 A user might click your listing multiple times

-A user might click but closed the page before loading fully
+A user might click but close the page before loading fully

 33. What are ‘Page Views’ in Google Analytics?